Hobby Stock Rules

 11. REAR SUSPENSION

 All components and mounts must be steel, unaltered OEM, in OEM location, and match frame.
 No independent rear suspension.
 Rubber, nylon or steel control arm bushings only, no offset or bearing type.
 Welded single-hole shock mounts only.
 Exceptions are: coil springs may be moved, but center line of axle tube can be no further forward than the front of spring, or no further back than rear of spring; shocks may be moved, but must remain similar to stock style mounting and location.
-Upper control arm mounts on rear end must be level with each other.
+Upper and lower control arm mounts on rear end must be level with each other.
+Only one hole per mount.
 Screw jacks on rear allowed.

 12. REAR END